ruisater/ruisater.github.io/articles/index.md

 ---
 layout: page
 title: All Articles
-excerpt: "An archive of articles sorted by date."
+excerpt: "Archive of articles, sorted by date."
 ---

 <ul class="post-list">